Skip to content

 import '../../scripts/initializers/product-discovery-initializer.js';

-Configure and render the product discovery drop-in components
+Configure and render the Product Discovery components

 const fragment = document.createRange().createContextualFragment(`